solon/rpi-build-and-boot/README.md

 # Introduction

-_Note #1: this has been rewritten for OpenFrameworks 0.9 and RPI2 (armv7) on Raspbian Jessie mostly based on work by @jvcleave_
+_Note #1: this has been rewritten for openFrameworks 0.9.3 and RPI3 (armv7) on Raspbian Jessie mostly based on work by @jvcleave_

 _Note #2: you can ignore all the NFS booting stuff here if you aren't planning to NFS boot your Pi.
 This system works great as a cross-compiler only_